marcus-rubcube/React_Registration-System/README.md

 # React_Registration-System
 Electronic product registration system.
 Registration and listing of customers, suppliers, products, categories, sales and purchases.
+Project developed with react and typescript.

 ## Available Scripts

 In the project directory:

-To install the depences:
+To install the dependencies:

 ### `npm install`